Ultimate Smoky Mountain Bucket List: 20 Smoky Mountain Activities to Experience Before You Die

 6. Bike the Cades Cove Loop Road

-With over 2 million visitors a year, Cades Cove is easily one of the most popular Smoky Mountains activities.
+With about 5 million visitors a year, Cades Cove is easily one of the most popular Smoky Mountains activities.
 Here, not only can you and your family or group drive along the 11-mile Cades Cove loop road, you all can also choose to either walk or bike the roadway, especially when the National Park Service shuts down the roadway from automobile traffic to allow pedestrians to explore freely without worrying about cars rushing them.